chriscurran/beerNode/README.md

 ## beerNode v1.0

 **beerNode** is a 2'nd generation project to create a home brew controller using free, open-source technologies.

-My 1'st generation controller is based on Linux & 1-Wire devices and the software is a collection of bash scripts I wrote.
+My 1'st generation controller is based on Linux and 1-Wire devices and the software is a collection of bash scripts I wrote.
 The scripts work, but there is no UI.
-You can view it here: http://www.homebrewtalk.com/f51/monitoring-controlling-linux-cheap-240955
+You can review it here: [click](http://www.homebrewtalk.com/f51/monitoring-controlling-linux-cheap-240955)

 I've been happy with the 1Wire devices, but one thing that trips me up is that the above controller, and most others that I know of, are "centralized".
 What